 Talks

-I have given a few talks within the University of Nebraska-Lincoln Math Department: I have given three talks at our Commutative Algebra Research Seminar (CARS) and one talk at the Graduate Student Seminar (GSS)
+I have given a few talks within the University of Nebraska-Lincoln Math Department, including at the Commutative Algebra Research Seminar (CARS), The Graduate Student Seminar (GSS) and our Quantum Interdisciplinary Research Group 3 (QIRG 3).

 CARS, University of Nebraska - Lincoln, Spring 2025